-These two are thus made one by that recipro-city, and I do not believe, in the case of a war, that there is a single man in St Stephens who would shoot a man in Calais.
-[Laughter.]
+These two countries are thus made one by that reciprocity, and I do not believe, in the case of a war, that there is a single man in St. Stephens who would shoot a man in Calais.
+(Laughter.)
 They are kept together by this treaty, and why should it not be so with reference to these Western States?
-If there be more lumber in Micbigan than in Canada, why should it not go there; and if there is more in Canada than on your prairies, why should not our lumber go out upon the prairies?
-Why would any one refuse to the poor settler the privilege of buying the cheapest lum-ber he can get.
-[Loud cheers.]
-But it is said that there is danger of the price of your lumber being affected by the introduc-tion of ours.
+If there is more lumber in Michigan than in Canada why should it not go there; and if there is more in Canada than on your prairies, why should not our lumber go out upon the prairies?- Why would any one refuse to the poor settler the privilege of buying the cheapest lumber he can get?
+(Loud cheers.)
+But it is said that there is danger of the price of your lumber being affected by the introduction of ours.
 There is no evidence of this.
-The price of lumber last year was very high, and I These two are thus made one by that reciproprice of lumber last year was very high, and I know that since the treaty has been in operation know that since the treaty has been in operation the people of Bangor have all got rich.
-But let us reassure them.
-There are causes at work over the face of the continent that must always keep up the price of lumber.
+The price of lumber last year was very high, and I know that since this treaty has been in operation the people of Bangor have all got rich.
+But let us reassure them, there are causes at work over the face of this continent that must always keep up the price of lumber.
 Nobody plants a tree except for shade, and everybody is cutting them down.
-Many of these States are almost cleared of pine from the seaboard back to the lakes.
-There are a million of axes cutting down trees, and millions of fresides burning them up, to say nothing of railroads in every section of the country in want of fuel.
-These are our se-curities that the price of lumber will never get too low.
+Many of these States are almost cleared of pine from the seaboard back to the lakes .-There are a million of axes cutting down trees, and millions of firesides burning them up, to say nothing of railroads in every section of the country in want of fuel.
+These are our securities that the price of lumber will never get too low.
 It has passed away or is before the pioneer.
-Every poor German or Irishman who goes into the backwoods and destroys the timber tends to keep up the price of lumber, and no man gees into the backwoods and destroys the timber tends to keep up the price of lumber, and no man in the State of Maine believes that the price can come largely down.
-But even if it would, is it not better that it should be so.
-When a hundred logs are thrown into a river, the Almighty fur-nishes the trees and the means to bring them down free.
-Why then, should we divide the river and the forest by restrictive regulations?
-But we do not own all the timber in our posses-sion.
-In all the Provinces we have a bolighed our But we do not own all the timber in our posses-sion.
-In all the Provinces we have abolished our alien laws.
-The American citzen can come and buy mines and land and timber wherever he likes.
-And I know of men in Maine and Massa-chusetts who own as much as 20,000 acres in one block in Nova Scotia.
-A large portion of the lumber of our Province is owned by the citizens of this Republic.
-Take the case of the river St. John, and you will find that American lumber comes down there nexing no taxes and the whole comes down there paying no taxes, and the whole of that river is alive in the summer with your lumber taken off our land, and worked by enter-prising Americans.
-If there is an American vessel there, she carries it to your own ports or to England; and so the lumber, twisted and intertwined as it is, is a trade owned in fact by the two countries.
+Every poor German or Irishman who goes into the backwoods and destroys the timber tends to keep up the price of lumber, and no man in the State of Maine believes that the price of lumber can come largely down.
+But even if it should, is it not better that it should be so.
+When a hundred logs are thrown into the river, the Almighty furnishes the trees and the means to bring them down free.
+Why, then, should we divide the river and the forest interested in it; but the provinces of Can- by restrictive regulations?
+But we do not own all the timber in our possession. all the Provinces we have abolished our alien laws.
+The American citizen can come and buy mines and timber and land wherever he likes.
+And I know of men in Maine and Massachusetts who own as much as 20,000 acres in one block in Nova Scotia.
+A large portion of the lumber of our Province is owned by citizens of this Republic.
+Take the case of the river St. John, and you will find that American lumber comes down there paying no taxes, and the whole of that river is alive in the summer with your lumber, taken off our land, and worked by enterprising Americans.
+If there is an American vessel there she loads it and carries it to your own ports, or to England; and so the lumber trade, twisted and intertwined as it is, is a trade owned in fact by the two countries.